tamagui/tamagui/next.md

 uniswap:

+- remove boolean for SpaceTokens
+  - why is a boolean value allowed for SpaceTokens?
+I see there's a TODO in the tamagui repo.
+Is there a way for us to restrict that typecheck in our codebase?
+Seems really bad if it leads to a crash

 - Checkbox disabled prop not disabling on native

 - if Popover can not be portaled that would be useful for some use cases